GSA/digitalgov.gov/content/guides/dap/add-your-site-dap.md

 With either option (centrally or locally hosted), the Government-Wide Digital Analytics Program website traffic data flows into its own separate Google Analytics account, and should cause no change in your independent Google Analytics account metrics.

-If you have any questions, please email us at [dap@support.digitalgov.gov](mailto:dap@support.digitalgov.gov).
+If you have any questions, please email us at [dap@gsa.gov](mailto:dap@gsa.gov).
 We’d be happy to assist.